 To learn more about the application criteria and to download the application form, students can visit www.adstandards.ca/scholarship for more information.

-The application deadline for this year is February 29, 2024.
+The application deadline for this year has closed.

 The Frank H. Sobey Awards for Excellence in Business Studies, awards eight full time undergraduate Atlantic Canadian business students with $30,000 each.
 Recipients are a diverse group with business minds and entrepreneurial spirits.